talkeret1/test-repo/README.md

 <br>

 ### Run the script:
-Select your desired script from `/vagrant/terrafrom/` and run it.
+Select your desired script from `/vagrant/terrafrom/` and run it:
 ```bash
 cd 1*
 terraform init